Durham, England: Durham Castle

 The castle was originally built in the 11th century as a projection of the Norman power in Northern England, as the population of England in the north remained rebellious following the disruption of the Norman Conquest in 1066.
 It is an excellent example of the early motte and bailey castles favoured by the Normans.
 The holder of the office of Bishop of Durham was appointed by the King to exercise royal authority on his behalf and the castle was the centre of his command.

 It remained the Bishop's Palace for the Bishops of Durham until the Bishop William Van Mildert made Bishop Auckland their primary residence.
 A founder of Durham University, Van Mildert gave the castle as accommodation for the institution's first college, University College.
 The castle was famed for its vast Great Hall, created by Bishop Antony Bek in the early 14th century.
 It was the largest great hall in Britain until Bishop Richard Foxe shortened it at the end of the 15th century.
-However, it is still 46 feet high and over 33 yards long.
+However, it is still 46 feet high and more than 33 yards long.
 The castle is still the home of University College, Durham (which is, as a result, known informally as "Castle").
-It has been in continuous use for over 900 years.
+It has been in continuous use for more than 900 years.